 - FEIN.

 - "Extension."

-- Tax year.
+- Tax year beginning and ending dates.

-- Daytime phone.
+- Contact phone.

 - Form OR-37 checkbox.
 If you have an underpayment of estimated tax, you must include a completed Form OR-37.
 Check the Form 37 box in the header of your return.